Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     // check if loop counter is zero kernel.add_instr(base::cbnz(gpr_t::x7, -kernel.getInstrCountFromLabel("m_8_loop") * 4));

 To support transposition, we started with the identity transposition primitive.
 The only addition we had to make was to add the ``FMAX`` instruction between the load and store instructions.
-The rest of the implementation is structurally the same as the identity transposition primitive.
+The rest of the implementation is structurally identical to the identity transposition primitive.
 The difference can be seen in the following code snippets:

 **Original transposition code (identity_trans_primitive)**